telerik/document-processing-docs/libraries/radwordsprocessing/cross-platform.md

 * **Telerik.Documents.Flow.dll**
 * **Telerik.Zip.dll**

+If you need to import DOC files, you will need to refer the following assembly:
+* **Telerik.Documents.Flow.FormatProvider.Doc.dll**

 If you need to export documents to PDF format, you will need to refer the following assemblies:
 * **Telerik.Documents.Flow.FormatProviders.Pdf.dll**
 * **Telerik.Documents.Fixed.dll**